Sarah Houchens Displays Gym-Honed Physique In A White Top & Tiny Panties: ‘Refuse To Sink’

 “Wow what a doll,” a fourth person wrote.

-Sarah is known for giving her followers tons of fitness motivation as she showcases her toned figure in ensembles such as tight workout gear, barely-there bathing suits, and tiny tops.
+Sarah is known for giving her followers tons of fitness motivation when she showcases her toned figure in ensembles such as tight workout gear, barely-there bathing suits, and tiny tops.

 As previously reported by The Inquisitr, Sarah most recently got the pulses of her fans racing when she rocked a bright red lingerie set while posing in bed.
 To date, that pic was garnered more than 14,000 likes and over 290 comments.